Magnesium stearate

-Magnesium stearate is the chemical compound with the formula (C17H35CO2)2Mg.
-It is a soap, consisting of salt containing two equivalents of stearate (the anion of stearic acid) and one magnesium cation (Mg2+).
+Magnesium stearate is a metal-organic compound, a salt of magnesium and stearic acid with the idealized chemical formula (C17H35CO2)2Mg.
+It is classified as a metallic soap, i.e. a metal derivative of a fatty acid.
 Magnesium stearate is a white, water-insoluble powder.
 Its applications exploit its softness, insolubility in many solvents, and low toxicity.
 It is used as a release agent and as a component or lubricant in the production of pharmaceuticals and cosmetics.

+Speciation

+Anhydrous magnesium stearate is known, with the formula (C17H35CO2)2Mg.
+More important are the hydrates, which have the formula (C17H35CO2)2Mg(H2O)_{n}| where n = 1, 2, 3.
+The latter has been characterized by X-ray crystallography.

 Manufacturing

 Magnesium stearate is produced by the reaction of sodium stearate with magnesium salts or by treating magnesium oxide with stearic acid.

 Uses

+Magnesium stearate is the most widely used additive in pharmaceuticals.
+It is also used in food preparations as an anti-adherent and anticaking agent.